douglasgreen/outlines/computing/programming_languages/php.md

 ### Testing and Debugging PHP Applications

 Testing and debugging are essential practices in PHP development, ensuring code reliability, maintainability, and minimizing bugs in applications.
-Let\'s delve into writing unit tests and various debugging techniques.
+Let's delve into writing unit tests and various debugging techniques.

 #### Writing Unit Tests

 1.  **Understanding Unit Testing**:

-    -   Unit tests are automated tests written and run by developers to ensure that a section of an application (known as the \"unit\") meets its design and behaves as intended.
+    -   Unit tests are automated tests written and run by developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.

 2.  **PHP Unit Testing Frameworks**: